flosca/racket-tasks/README.md

 scheme-tasks
 ============
-My solutions of Scheme tasks.
-(Computer Science course at Institute of Mathematics and Computer Science in Ural Federal University).
+My solutions of Scheme tasks (Computer Science course at Institute of Mathematics and Computer Science in Ural Federal University).